Frequently asked questions about COVID-19

 As the vaccine is given to more people, researchers are looking at the benefits and potential risks for pregnant and breastfeeding people.

-The Centers for Disease Control recommends that people who have severe allergies to any ingredient in the vaccine do not get that vaccine.
+The FDA recommends that people who have severe allergies to any ingredient in the Pfizer vaccine do not get this vaccine.
 In addition, they recommend that you should not get the second dose if you have a severe allergic reaction to the first dose.
 Everyone who gets the vaccine will be watched for 15 minutes after the injection to make sure they do not have any signs of an allergic reaction.
 People who have severe allergies to other vaccines or injectable medications will be watched for 30 minutes.

-The vaccines do not contain any food products - including eggs - or metals.
+The vaccine does not contain any food products, including eggs, or metals.

 Once you are able to get the vaccine, talk to your allergist or PCP if you have concerns.

-People with certain health conditions, including diabetes, heart disease, obesity, were included in the vaccine studies.
-Therefore, there is evidence the vaccine is safe for people with these conditions.
+People with certain health conditions, including diabetes, heart disease and obesity were included in the vaccine studies.
+Therefore, we have evidence the vaccine is safe for people with these conditions.
 However, people who are immunosuppressed were not part of the trials.

 A small number of children as young as 12 years of age were included in the vaccine studies.
 There were no safety concerns noted for this group.
-However, as of December 2020, COVID-19 vaccines haven’t been studied in younger children.
+However, COVID-19 vaccines haven’t been studied in younger children.
 These studies are now being planned.